CartoDB/mobile-sdk/README.md

 # Building

+*We strongly suggest to use the precompiled SDK versions that can be found in the samples below (in 'Usage' section).* The precompiled libraries include support for CARTO online services (basemaps, offline map packages, routing, etc).
+Also, getting all the SDK dependencies resolved and waiting for the build to complete can be very time-consuming.

 ## Dependencies
 Get the prepackaged dependencies from github **mobile-external-libs** repository (https://github.com/CartoDB/mobile-external-libs).
 Add links to external-libs/prebuilt at the project root directory level.